godinhojoao/http-for-beginners/readme.md

 # HTTP Presentation
 - A simple presentation about http for begginers on web basics and an introduction of REST architecture.
-- Presentation in portuguese (pt-br): https://docs.google.com/presentation/d/e/2PACX-1vRozCZvLFl322_5F3fPg88SunEvpIWyan_t2lIr3AGsnM_FAkwVz-OGGjmSxl7umUiyRFBs2I8zRvsq/pub?start=true&loop=false&delayms=60000
+- Presentation in portuguese (pt-br): <a href="https://docs.google.com/presentation/d/e/2PACX-1vSM2lQmZfuX3dW86A4bg4sfPmZsIMLfgIp1K7qt-zAG6nYjszXcz049cfs0hGSherbZ1Joo4dPhzADG/pub?start=true&loop=false&delayms=60000" target="_blank" rel="noopener">Click</a>

 ## How to run:
 - `nvm install 18`